saturncloud/examples/examples/julia-api/README.md

 You then need to only load the app code to git and link the code appropriately to a Saturn Cloud deployment.

-[Click here]("https://app.community.saturncloud.org/dash/resources?recipeUrl=https://raw.githubusercontent.com/saturncloud/examples/main/examples/julia-api/.saturn/saturn.json") to see how this is accomplished.

-## Conclusion
-Genie makes it easy to create simple APIs, and Saturn Cloud makes it easy to deploy these apps.
 Check out our other [Julia resources](https://saturncloud.io/docs/examples/julia/) for other examples using Julia.